Alfresco/docs-alfresco/microsoft-365/latest/install/index.md

     Where the `base-url` is the base URL of the Content Services installation in the format `<protocol><domain><port>`.
 For example, `https://mydomain.com/`

 3. Log into Alfresco Share as an administrator and place the `alfresco-ooi-content-model.xml` into the `Data Dictionary/Models` folder.
-Click to **Edit Properties** of the file and check the **Model Active** box.
+Click **Edit Properties** on the file and check the **Model Active** box.

 4. Expose the Microsoft 365 connector service to your proxy, for example using NGINX: